Society of Saint Pius X: History

-Like Traditionalist Catholicism in general, the SSPX was born out of opposition to changes in the Catholic Church that followed the Second Vatican Council (1962–1965).
+Like Traditionalist Catholicism in general, SSPX was born out of an attachment to many elements that they sought to preserve despite the changes in the Catholic Church that followed the Second Vatican Council (1962–1965).
 The founder and central figure of the society was the French Archbishop Marcel Lefebvre, who had served the Catholic Church as Apostolic Delegate for French-speaking Africa, Archbishop of Dakar, and Superior General of the Congregation of the Holy Spirit, a missionary order of priests.

-Foundation of the society
+Foundation of the Society

-In September 1970, shortly after his retirement as Superior General of the Congregation of the Holy Spirit, Lefebvre was approached by eleven members of the Pontifical French Seminary in Rome.
+In September 1970, shortly after his retirement as Superior General of the Congregation of the Holy Spirit, Lefebvre was approached by eleven members of the Pontifical French Seminary in Rome, who asked him to help them find a seminary with a more traditional formation.
 They sought Lefebvre's advice on a conservative seminary where they could complete their studies.
 He directed them to the University of Fribourg, in Switzerland.